jinmang2/Awesome-Papers/README.md

 - Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics

 **NLP**
+- Efficient Estimation of Word Representations in Vector Space
+- Distributed Representations of Words and Phrases and their Compositionality
+- Deep contextualized word representations
+- BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+- Neural Machine Translatoin By Jointly Learning to Align and Translate
+- Attention Is All You Need
 - Advances in Pre-Training Distributed Word Representations
 - Enriching Word Vectors with Subword Information
 - Minimum Risk Training for Neural Machine Translation